-Obviously seven over years is a lot of promises, memories made, words uttered.
+Obviously seven over years is a lot of memories.
 It would be hard or nearly impossible to even forget everything.
-After my divorce, a lot of things actually came back to me.
-Things said, promises made, some ill treatment I never understood how I could forget.
-But you get over it.
+But you will get over it.
 And you accept that not everything will be forgotten.
 Some memories would linger and sometimes, it will be triggered again.
 But most importantly, one must let go of the past.
-If you don’t and only think about the what ifs and what could have happened, you will regret your mistakes and life choices for a long time to come.
-I believe this was one of the reasons why I was unhappy in my marriage.
-I think ZZ never could let go of things that happened in his first marriage.
-And it ate, slowly, into ours.
+If you don’t and only think about the what ifs and what could have happened, you will regret your mistakes and life choices for a long time to come and this could mean trouble in your next relationship.

 6. I HATE PEOPLE

 This was really the hardest part about it too.
 People are just shit sometimes.
 They pretend they care but truly they don’t.
-They’re just in it to laugh behind your back and gossip.
 But you know what?
 They don’t matter.
 No one else matters.
 Only the ones who picked you up and were there for you.
 So thank you my friends and family who have been very understanding and supportive.

 I believe very strongly in this and I think this is the foundation of why I am taking it with grace and faith.
 I believe it’s all God’s plan.
 And who are we to question?
 To lament, be bitter and angry with God is only a defiance of the Pillar of Iman – Qadha & Qadar: Decree & Destiny.
-I may not be a pious Muslim, but accepting His plans with less resistance instead of trying to take everything into my own hands was liberating.
-I just surrendered it all to Him and guess what?
-Rezeki has been overflowing, Alhamdulillah.
+I may not be a pious Muslim, but taking a step in accepting His plans with less resistance instead of trying to take everything into my own hands was liberating.